2019 Fall Operations Seminar

 12:00 NOON Lunch

-1:00 – 2:00 PM Session 1: In the headlines!
-Business Continuity Planning When Your Workplace Becomes an Active Crime Scene
+1:05 – 2:15 PM Session 1: In the headlines!
+How to Support Your Staff When Your Workplace Becomes an Active Crime Scene

 2:15 – 3:45 PM Session 2: Gearing Up — General Operations Update

 Through a process overview, Stanley will present their technology upgrade story with lessons to share with their recent transition to a new automation system.
 Also included will be a discussion on issues associated with proactive vs. reactive technology upgrades.
-Panel: Key staff from Stanley Convergent Security Solutions will lead the discussion
+Panel: Steve Walker, VP, U.S. Monitoring for Stanley; Mike Rickard Manager, SOC Infrastructure for Stanley Black & Decker; and Jeff Marx, IT Director, Global Security Monitoring

 4:00 – 5:00 PM Session 3: Best Practices of Implementing Video and Audio Monitoring Services